248-357-5544 | csz.info@shaareyzedek.org

 Join us every Shabbat morning in the Brodsky Tikvah Chapel and Berman Educational Wing for Shabbat Family Experiences- CSZ’s Shabbos Youth Programming.
 We have Shabbat friendly crafts for all ages, a fun and educational circle time with prayers and familiar Jewish songs, Shabbat snack, and coffee for grown ups.
 Parents are invited to join Shabbat Morning Services or stay with us in the play room where services are live streaming.
 Open to the congregation and the community.
 Drop off activities for kids ages 0-12.
 Volunteer opportunities for ages 13 and up!
 If interested in volunteering, contact Devorah at dglanz@shaareyzedek.org

-Shabbat Minchah with Torah reading and Aliyot will happen in the Bernstein Chapel immediately following Shabbat Kidddush.
+Shabbat Minchah with Torah reading and Aliyot will happen in the Bernstein Chapel immediately following Shabbat Lunch.

 You may also join the live stream